osonus/oson/UserGuide.md

   * Oson FieldMapper name value overwrites name values of annotations from external sources
   * Each field or method in Oson has a Java name, and a Json name.
 If Json name is different from Java name, then this Json name will be used in its Json output
   * If Json name is set to empty string or null, this attribite is ignored

+### <a name="TOC-Serialize-Change-Attribute-Values"></a>Change Attribute Values

+There are various ways you can change attribute values to output to Json.